 The RR zoning seems to be a good fit for many of the CLT goals and the goals of BB residents.
-RR zones allow each parcel to have two legal residents, and to farm and raise livestock, and to sell agricultural products grown on the premises.
+RR zones allow each parcel to have two legal residences, and to farm and raise livestock, and to sell agricultural products grown on the premises.
 That sounds good, but it gets even better… Could BBCLT open a Community Space, with a Café, Coffee Shop, or a Restaurant on the farm parcel?
 (See below for discussion of answer)…

 RR Zone “Permitted Uses” and “Use Permit Uses”:

-Two Residences, Farming, Livestock, Farm Product Sales, Group Foster Home, Church, Dog Kennel, Large Animal Vet, Golf Course, Wholesale Nursery or Greenhouse, Commercial Riding Stables, Pet Cemetery, Small Winery, Logging Contractor’s Yard.
-Do you think any of these allowed things are “similar in character and impact” to a restaurant or brewery (or whatever other land-use dreams come into the discussion…)?
-It would seem so.
-In fact, several of these listed acceptable uses would likely have their own cafeteria, dining facilities, and that’ seems to be similar in character and impact to a small restaurant.
+It appears that these allowed services and businesses are “similar in character and impact” to a restaurant or a café and other examples of rural community uses that meet the needs of Big Bend.
+In fact, several of the listed acceptable uses would likely have their own cafeteria, dining facilities, and that seems to be similar in character and impact to a small restaurant.
 So, we believe with the “similar in character and impact” allowance, the BBCLT will be able to do whatever is ideal for the land and the community.
 Positive Vision!!

-The other zone overlay in town: MU
+The other zone overlay in town: MU –

 MU Zone “Permitted Uses” and “Use Permit Uses”:

-Just up the road from the BBCLT, the BB RCC and County Master Plan also designate a very small “Mixed Use” (MU) Zone area in the “Downtown” strip of BB.
-It consists of several parcels on “Main Street”, running from Indian Springs School (ISS) to the Pit Stop Store, Trailer Park, part of the Ghetto, Wendell’s, and the old “Taste of Home” spot.
-This MU Zone has various types of permits, but the long list includes/allows Residential, Small-Scale Farming, and almost any commercial use you could think of, as long as it’s low impact, non polluting, etc. With a Use Permit, the MU zone even allows all kinds of stores, restaurants, hotels, auto service station, bowling alley, church, warehouse, car dealership, kennel, winery, theater, and on and on…
+Just up the road from (and almost touching) the BBCLT property, the BB RCC and County Master Plan also designates a very small “Mixed Use” (MU) Zone area in the “Downtown” strip of BB.
+It consists of several parcels on “Main Street”, running from Indian Springs School (ISS) to the Pit Stop Store, Trailer Park, part of the cabin rental cluster, locally known as “The Ghetto”, the “Wendell’s Place” parcel, and the old “Taste of Home” café spot.
+This MU Zone allows various types of permits, but the long list includes residential units, small-scale farming, and almost any commercial use you could think of, as long as it’s low impact, non polluting, etc. With a “Use Permit”, the MU zone even allows all kinds of low-impact businesses, such as stores, restaurants, hotels, auto service station, bowling alley, church, warehouse, car dealership, kennel, winery, theater, and more…